androidPluto/pluto/README.md

 ### Add Gradle Dependencies

-Pluto is distributed through jCenter.
+Pluto is distributed through mavenCentral.
 To use it, you need to add the following Gradle dependency to your build.gradle file of you android app module.

 > Note: add both the pluto and the pluto-no-op variant to isolate Pluto from release builds.
 ```groovy